Paul Brechler: Honors

 Brechler was named to the Iowa Sports Hall of Fame in 1989.
 He was also selected to the University of Iowa Athletics Hall of Fame in 1990.
 When the University of Iowa renovated Kinnick Stadium in 2006, they named the press box in Paul Brechler's honor.
+In 2002, Brechler was inducted into the Rocky Mountain Athletic Conference Hall of Fame.

+Personal life and death

+Brechler married to Wanda Krabbenhoft in 1957 until his death in 1997.

+Brechler also served in the United States Navy as a lieutenant during World War II and in the military reserve force from 1960-1971 where he then attained up to the rank of colonel.